 Bus Substation Data

-This data set consists of two data -- BUSNUM and SUBNUM, where BUSNUM is the bus number for a bus that exists in power flow network data for an SSWG case, and SUBNUM is the substation number for a substation to which the bus with “BUSNUM” belongs to.
+This data set consists of two data -- BUSNUM and SUBNUM, where BUSNUM is the bus number for a bus that exists in power flow network data for an SSWG case, and SUBNUM is the substation number for a substation to which the bus with “BUSNUM” belongs to with the range in Appendix A.

-The format for Bus Substation Data is:
+The format for Bus Substation Data is defined in Appendix B.

-BUSNUM, SUBNUM

-ERCOT will provide bus-substation mapping from NMMS and generate the Bus Substation Data.
+ERCOT will provide bus-substation mapping for GO substations, and TPs will provide for TP substations.

-Blocking GIC in a Line

-Series capacitors are used in the bulk power system to re-direct power flow and improve system stability.
-Series capacitors present very high impedance to the flow of GIC.
-NERC recommends two modeling methods in their GIC application guide.
-One method is to model the series capacitor with a very large resistance (1M Ω), and another method is to remove the line connecting the series capacitor from the model completely.

 Transformer Data Including Generator Step-Up

-The format for the Transformer Data is:
+The format for the Transformer Data is defined in Appendix B.

-I, J, K, CKT, WRI, WRJ, WRK, GICBDI, GICBGJG, GICBDK, VECGRP, CORE, KFACTOR, GRDWRI, GRDWRJ, GRDWRK, TMODEL

-The transformer specified by buses "I, J, K, CKT" must exist in power flow data.
+The transformer specified by buses BUSI, BUSJ, BUSK and CKT must exist in power flow data.
 Also the winding bus order must be same as in power flow data.